Meet Alastor

 Meet Esther

 Esther was an SBF baby that got to find her forever home here with us at the store.
 Female Eclectus are known for being unpredictable and sassy and she lives up to his expectation 100%.
 You may notice her feathers are sparse on her chest and that is mostly due to the fact Eclectus make “brood patches” when hormonal.
-Unfortunately for Esther, Eclectus don’t have a set breeding season so whenever she thinks she wants to lay eggs she will start plucking out some chest feathers to help with incubation.
+She began this when she matured, and now tends to chew other parts of her body feathers throughout the year.
 She likes to say: “Good girl”, “I love you”, and she loves to moo at customers who walk by her cage too quickly.

 About Solomon Island Eclectus